 The connectedness of medical devices has revolutionised healthcare by enabling physicians to access and share health data with other healthcare providers.
 However, as soon as a medical device is connected to a network, it becomes a target to cyber criminals.
 INTERPOL recently announced that cyber criminals have been locking hospitals out of their critical systems during the pandemic in ransomware attacks, thus preventing healthcare workers from providing swift medical response to their patients that could directly lead to deaths.Dr Caroline Hargrove, the CTO of Babylon, the digital health specialist, tells us that “Cyber security is a constant threat, but particularly in this time of pandemic where health tech companies are under a lot of pressure and must implement change quickly, the risk of security vulnerabilities is increased”.

 With more than 41.4 million patient records breached by 572 healthcare data breaches in 2019 according to the latest Protenus Breach Barometer, we inevitably ask who is responsible for cyber security within an organisation.
 Dr Hargrove explains “This is definitely a senior leadership responsibility.
 Ideally, an organisation has a role of Chief Information Security Officer (CISO), reporting to the COO, CTO or CEO.
 This person should coordinate all the activities related to securing the information in a company, including cyber-security".

 Health organisations would benefit from greater cyber awareness and cyber literacy.
 They can both better secure the sensitive patient data they hold, and also unlock new methods of addressing public health in a more effective fashion, when they explore the cyber future.

-The Oxford Cyber Futures prepares business leaders, from all industries to develop holistic, company-wide, customer-centric, strategies around cyber security,
+The Oxford Cyber Security for Business Leaders programme prepares business leaders, from all industries to develop holistic, company-wide, customer-centric, strategies around cyber security.